 Iterating over a Golang map

-See also Iterators in Go for information about the new “range over func” experiment.
+See also Iterators in Go for information about the new “range over func” feature!

 This is part 5 of a series on Go maps: